i386x/pubdocs/Rust/README.md

 * describes an abstract interface that types can implement in a separate implementation
   * consists of associated functions, types, and constants
-    * associated types are members of the trait in the type name space
+    * associated types are members of the trait in the type namespace
-    * associated functions and constants are members of the trait in the value name space
+    * associated functions and constants are members of the trait in the value namespace
-* its declaration defines the trait in the type name space of the trait's location
+* its declaration defines the trait in the type namespace of the trait's location
 * defines an implicit type parameter `Self` that refers to the type implementing this trait